Setup an HTTPS-enabled web server with httpd

 If everything goes smoothly, your new certificates should be generated and issued.
 The next thing you will want to do is automatically check for expired certs.

-First create a separate script (this will be helpful if you plan to host multiple sites on a single server).
+Then create a separate script (this will be helpful if you plan to host multiple sites on a single server).
 Name it something like renew_certs.sh

 and save it under a local directory (ie. /home/username/scripts